Nthabyy/LSTM-Xitsonga-Text-Generation/README.md

 ### 6. **Model Training**

 The model is trained using the preprocessed data.
 During training, the model learns to predict the next word in the sequence based on the context provided by previous words.
 The following steps are involved in training:
-- **Split the Data**: The dataset is split into training, validation, and test sets in an 80-10-10 ratio.
+- **Split the Data**: The dataset is split into training, validation, and test sets in an 80-10-10%.
-- **Compile the Model**: The model is compiled with an appropriate optimizer (e.g., Adam) and a loss function (e.g., categorical crossentropy).
+- **Compile the Model**: The model is compiled with an appropriate optimizer (Adam) and a loss function (categorical crossentropy).
 - **Train the Model**: The model is trained on the training data, and its performance is evaluated on the validation set.

 ### 7. **Text Generation**

 After the model is trained, it can be used for generating text.
 The text generation process involves:
-- **Temperature-Controlled Sampling**: Temperature is used to control the randomness of predictions.
+- **Temperature-Controlled Sampling**: Temperature was used to control the randomness of predictions.
 A higher temperature generates more diverse text, while a lower temperature results in more predictable output.
 - **Seed Text**: A seed text is provided to start the generation process.
 The model generates the next word based on the seed and continues generating words iteratively to form a sentence or paragraph.

-The generated text is evaluated for coherence and relevance, and adjustments are made to the model and generation process to improve the quality.
+### Example:

+- **Seed Text**: "Ndzi vona swifaniso swa rixaka ra mina, leswi nga kumekaka emahlweni ka malembe."

+Based on this seed, the model will start by predicting the next word and continue iteratively.
+The generated text might look like this:

+- **Generated Text**: "Ndzi vona swifaniso swa rixaka ra mina, leswi nga kumekaka emahlweni ka malembe.
+Hikwalaho ka leswi, vanhu va ri karhi va hlangana tanihi swakudya leswi tsakisaka."
+-
 ### 8. **Model Evaluation**

 Model evaluation is performed to assess how well the model generates text.
 The evaluation process includes:
 - **Loss and Perplexity**: Loss measures how well the model is fitting the data, while perplexity gives an indication of how well the model predicts the next word.
-- **Coherence**: The generated text is evaluated for coherence and grammatical correctness.

 ---